metalninja1001/text2image/README.md

 This is a bash script that can be used to create images from text.
 You will be required to have an openAI API key.

 ## How to:
 - Download the script to your linux device running bash.
+Please note : It is necessary to have `curl` installed on your system.
 - Sign up with OpenAI and create an API key.
 You can follow this link : `https://platform.openai.com` and select the account icon in the top right-hand corner and select `view api keys`.
 - Once you run the script, you will need enter the api url :
 - 1 -`https://api.openai.com/v1/images/generations`